digitalghost-dev/poke-cli/README.md

 ### Binary
 _Download a pre-built binary_

-1. Head to the [releases](https://github.com/digitalghost-dev/poke-cli) page of the project.
+1. Head to the [releases](https://github.com/digitalghost-dev/poke-cli/releases) page of the project.
 2. Choose a version to download.
 The latest is best.
-3. Choose an operating system and click on the file.
-The zipped folder will download.
+3. Choose an operating system and click on the matching zipped folder to start the download.
 4. Extract the folder.
 The tool is ready to use.
 5. Either change directories into the extracted folder or move the binary to a chosen directory.
 6. Run the tool!